-- 3.2.8 ungraded illustration-a category of discontinuity without an assigned severity level. - 3.2.9 prorating-assignment of quantity, size and distribution on a production radiograph in proportion to a similar size area of a reference radiograph.
-For example: a production radiograph covers an area that is smaller than the unit area of a reference radiograph and the extent of discontinuity on the applicable reference radiograph is reduced proportionately.
+- 3.2.5 discontinuity type-a specific discontinuity characterized by its cause and appearance.
+For example, linear shrinkage is a specific discontinuity type. - 3.2.6 graded illustration-a category of discontinuity that is assigned a severity level. - 3.2.7 production radiograph-a radiograph under review for compliance with this standard. - 3.2.8 prorating-assignment of quantity, size and distribution on a production radiograph in proportion to a similar size area of a reference radiograph.
+For example, a production radiograph covers an area that is smaller than the unit area of a reference radiograph and the extent of discontinuity on the applicable reference radiograph is reduced proportionately. - 3.2.9 ungraded illustration-a category of discontinuity without an assigned severity level.